OTADHack/WebRTC/SAMPLE_APP/README.md

 ----

 + The togetherJS code has been modified in order to replace the standard webRTC with the [API offered by Oracle Communications WebRTC Session Controller](http://docs.oracle.com/cd/E40972_01/doc.70/e40978/toc.htm)
-The main changes are located in the `togetherjs\webrtc.js` file:
+The main changes are located in the `togetherjs\webrtc.js` file.
 + You can easily test this application with your own web page, in order to include this WebRTC sharing bar.
 Replace the 'test_user.html' file with your web page.
 + When testing or debugging your own application with the browser, it is strongly recommended to enable the Javascript console (try to press F12)